mikekeith52/Police-shootings-insights_updated/README.md

 - If the victim was armed and how (including common and uncommon weapons - guns, crossbows, etc.)
 - The age of the individual
 - City and state of occurrence
-- Whether the police reports indicated if the individual showed signs of mental illness
+- Whether the official reports indicated if the individual showed signs of mental illness
 - The threat level of the individual (attacking, not attacking, undetermined)
 - Whether the victim was fleeing
-- Whether the story linked to the incident mentioned that the police's body camera was playing
+- Whether the story linked to the incident mentioned that the police's body camera was active

-This dataset is not an indication of all police altercations.
-An interesting research question would be to predict if a given police altercation leads to death and whether race plays a part in being able to predict that outcome.
+This dataset is not an indication of all police altercations, and therefore, some interesting questions cannot be answered with it.
+Maybe we would like to determine if a given police altercation leads to death, whether race plays a part in being able to predict that outcome.
 The answer to that question is not available in this dataset.

-In addition to the measures listed above, I added the demographic information from a Wikipedia site to determine the percent of white individuals in the state for every given observation, according to 2012 estimates (last time I used 2000 estimates and argued why I didn't think that would be a problem).
+In addition to the measures listed above, I added the demographic information from a Wikipedia article to determine the percent of white individuals in the state of every given observation, according to 2012 estimates (last time I used 2000 estimates and argued why I didn't think that would be a problem).
 I also added seasons - winter, fall, and summer (where spring is omitted) to see if that made any difference; I didn't think it would.

 ## Research Question
 Given that a police killing has occurred, can we use the factors in this dataset to determine if the individual was more likely white or black?
 Can we determine how the factors in the dataset move directionally with the outcome of interest?